xuhao1/RealFlightBridge/docs/realflight_protocol.md

 # FlighAxis
-The protocol for Realflight is called FlightAxis Link.
+The protocol for RealFlight is called FlightAxis Link.

 ## FlightAxis Link Q&A
 A good introduction to FlightAxis link is from [forum](https://www.knifeedge.com/forums/index.php?threads/flightaxis-link-q-a.32854/)